'Why Don't Y'all Let That Die?' Telling The Emmett Till Story In Mississippi

 "It would be the same thing if I had a Bible up there, or if I had the flag up there and you shot it up," she says.

 Jaynes-Diming is part of the Emmett Till Memorial Commission, which is trying to preserve sites like this.
 Till, a black teenager visiting from Chicago, was brutally killed in Mississippi after allegedly violating Jim Crow social norms.
-The murder propelled the civil rights movement, and today his name is still invoked when innocent blood is shed in racial violence.
+The killing propelled the civil rights movement, and his name is still invoked when innocent blood is shed in racial violence.
 But telling his story in the Mississippi Delta remains fraught.

 "There was a lot of pushback not only from the white community but from the black community also," says Jaynes-Diming.
 "Whites and blacks came to our meetings and [said] 'Why are you all bringing this up?
-Why don't y'all let that die?'"
+Why don't y'all let that die?' "

 The sentiment lingers for some.